liquidprompt/liquidprompt/docs/config.rst

    :type: string
    :value: $LP_COLOR_VIRTUALENV

-   Color used for displaying a Node.js virtual env.
+   Color used for displaying a Node.js virtual environment.

    See also: :attr:`LP_ENABLE_NODE_VENV`.